The effects of diabetes are hard to ignore.

 should be regularly screened to kidney problems so that treatment can help stop it

 from progressing to kidney failure.
-If kidney failure occurs, the patient must under
+If kidney failure occurs, the patient must undergo

 dialysis or receive a kidney transplant.